telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/objectdatasource-wizard.md

 </configuration>
 ````

 We are ready with the configuration.
-Now let's step to the wizard.
+Now, let's step to the wizard.

 ## Adding the ObjectDataSource through the Wizard